 Sharpe, Elmer (P2, C4, L10)

-Staff Sergeant Elmer Sharpe was born in December 1921.
+Sharpe was born December 15, 1921.
 He joined the Kentucky National Guard at Harrodsburg, Mercer County, on 13 January 1941, and was inducted into federal service on 17 January 1941.
 He was called to federal active duty with his unit, Richmond's Company H, 113th Medical Regiment, 38th Infantry Division.

 Sharpe was a graduate of Harrodsburg high school class of 1940.
 After his high school graduation he participated in a Citizens Military Training Camp held at Fort Benjamin Harrison, Indiana in August 1940.
 He was recognized with a Second Order of Merit out of some two thousand youths participating.
 Sharpe was attending Eastern Kentucky University during the 1940-41 term when he was called onto federal active duty.

-While on active duty Sharpe was transferred to the U. S. Army Air Corps, eventually being assigned to the 1345th Army Air Force Base Unit, stationed at Kurmitola, India.
-Newspaper accounts report that he deployed overseas in January 1944.
+While on active duty Sharpe was transferred to the U. S. Army Air Corps.
+He served for a time at Smyrna Tennessee Army Air Base before deploying overseas in January 1944 and assigned to the 1345th Army Air Force Base Unit, stationed at Kurmitola, India.

 S/Sgt.
 Elmer Sharpe Declared Dead

 Staff Sergeant Elmer Sharpe, formerly of Harrodsburg, has been declared officially dead by the War Department: Sgt.
 Sharpe had been awarded ribbons for service In the China-Burma-India Theater.

 He had been listed as missing since July 4, 1945, in the same area.
 Sgt.
 Sharpe was graduated from the Harrodsburg high school in the class of 1940 and was a member of the Harrodsburg Christian Church.
 He volunteered for service while attending Eastern in 1940-41.